datagrok-ai/public/help/dev/admin/compute-vm-install.md

 # GrokCompute Installation

 This document contains instructions for installation of the [GrokCompute](architecture.md#grokcompute), platform's advanced computational services.
-See [Datagrok installation](datagrok-install.md) for instructions on deploying platform core.
+See [deployment](deployment.md) for instructions on deploying platform core.

 ## Setup Docker image locally